A-kly/School-Vault/CMPUT 379/Interprocess Communication.md

 	- handles buffer allocation in optimized I/O chunks
 	- `setbuf(), fflush(), fopen(), fclose(), getc(), gets(), etc`.
 ### File Communication
+Have a shared file:
+- Test the presence/absence of the file
+- Test the contents of the file Beware of…
+- Hidden subtleties of the file system (buffering!)
+- Multiple processes accessing the same file (producer-consumer applications)
 #COMEBACKTOTHIS
 ## Pipes
 ### Example